shobhitpuri/ios-coding-challenge/README.md

 ### Optimizations and Best Practises Incorporated
 1. CLIENT_ID / API_KEY not included in the project, and in separate config file, which is added to gitignore.
 [Add your key to Config.xcconfig before trying to run project](https://github.com/shobhitpuri/ios-coding-challenge/blob/master/Photostic/Photostic/Config.xcconfig).
-2. Offline friendly app, with cahing of images as well as API calls (default by URLsession).
+2. Offline friendly app, with in-memory cahing of images as well as API responses.
 Faster load times for images, and prevents unnecessary calls.
 3. Error Handling done to show user alerts.
 4. Constants at the top of file (could have been in a global file as well)
 5. Customized Placeholder almost similar to blue effect, of exact the size of image, while maintaining the aspect ratio.